-We are grateful to our colleagues for distributing PPE supplies to Southampton General Hospital, Hampshire Ambulance Service and the RHCH over the past two weeks.
+We are grateful to our colleagues for distributing PPE supplies to Southampton General Hospital, Hampshire Ambulance Service and the RHCH.
 In total, over 2,500 gloves, 100 pairs of safety spectacles and 100 disposable aprons have been delivered.
 In addition, a sewing group has been established in one of the boarding house to make additional face masks.
 The school has received a further delivery of masks for the community, which has kindly been sent by a past parent.

 Mill has been put to good use thanks to the efforts and skills of DT colleagues who created a prototype face shield and, following consultation with an NHS colleague, went into production, with 120 delivered to the Royal Hampshire County Hospital.

 Our four-week primary maths programme went ahead online after lockdown.
 30 pupils (Years 4, 5 & 6) from several local primary schools, including Weeke, St Peter’s, St Bede, St Faiths, Western, Stanmore and Awbridge, took part.
 The club aims to support able and enthusiastic young mathematicians and mentor them for future mathematical Challenges.
 Pupils completed bespoke online quizzes during the sessions and were provided with excellent explanations from sixth-form pupil Oliver Goodall.
 A PowerPoint with full solutions was sent to the parents at the end of each session.
 The school is grateful to the Mathematical Association for use of their material in the online quizzes.
 Feedback from parents has been positive and we look forward to continuing maths outreach next term in whatever format is required.